Below is the description of the storybooks with reading guides:

 IllustratorAndreea Mironiuc

 Description: Lily’s grandfather has lived with her and her family ever since Lily was a baby.
 Lily has always done so many fun things with her grandfather and they are very close.
 As Lily gets older she starts to notice that her grandfather calls her the names of different flowers, but not her name.
 At first this seems a funny game but soon Lily starts to become frustrated as her grandfather does not seem to notice that she does not find the game funny.
-Lily’s parents step in and explain to her that her grandfather has developed Alzheimer’s.
+Lily’s parents step in and explain that her grandfather has developed Alzheimer’s.
 Lily has to decide and figure out how she will interact with her grandfather now that the ability to build memories is mainly one sided.
-A loved ones diagnosis of Alzheimer’s can impact a family greatly.
+A loved one's diagnosis of Alzheimer’s can impact a family greatly.

 Download Reading Guide